Diabetic Foot Complications

 Current estimates indicate there are approximately 350 million diabetics in the world, with over 15 million developing diabetic foot ulcers (DFU), which is the most common cause of amputations.

 The primary treatment of DFU is “Mechanical Off-loading”.
 However, research indicates that patient adherence to off-loading is limited and treatment failure is the norm.
 This may likely be due to inadequate utilization and adherence to mechanical off-loading.
 Moreover, verification of mechanical off-loading is currently limited to clinical settings using in-shoe plantar pressure analysis.
 However, once patients are away from the clinic, there has been no adequate way to provide ongoing monitoring of plantar pressure.

-Sensoria’s textile sensor technology, along with real-time alerting capabilities, can potentially be applied to acute care, primary prevention and secondary prevention scenarios.
+Sensoria’s textile sensor technology, along with real-time alerting capabilities, can potentially be applied as treatment of surgical or other plantar ulcer/ legions within acute care, primary prevention and secondary prevention scenarios.